vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 is affected.
 In particular, hit testing and collision processing are completely unchanged.

-Note that VPX already has a similar concept for its internal *simulated* nudging system, which applies a nudge from scripting or by keyboard activation by modeling an imaginary cabinet as a damped oscillator.
+Note that VPX already uses exactly this model for its internal *simulated* nudging system, which applies a nudge from scripting or by keyboard activation by modeling an imaginary cabinet as a damped oscillator.
 VPX calculates the motion of this imaginary damped oscillator, and applies the differential velocity to the ball speeds on each physics time step.
 The new accelerometer input handling applies the externally supplied velocity input the same way.
+It's doing exactly the same thing, the only difference being that the velocity source in one case is VP's simulation of the motion of an imaginary cabinet, and in the other case it's the real-time sensor measurements from a physical cabinet.

 ## Compatibility with games *not* using the new model